 It’s all about the avatar, baby.
 Don’t believe me?
 Well yes, content is king, but it needs to be noticed.
-Your diamonds are trying to stay afloat in the cesspool of spam, viagra, forex, and all sorts of other trash.
+Your diamonds are trying to stay afloat in the cesspool of spam, viagra, trading on forex, and all sorts of other trash.
 And yes, killer titles are also a part, but a crappy avatar can ruin all the time and effort that went into the otherwise compelling piece of content you’re oh so proud of.

 So, here is a list of 7 suggestions I have for having a compelling avatar: